osbornm/osbornm.github.io/_posts/2010-07-02-webimage-introduction.md

     <li>Save and convert formats </li>
     <li>Some other more boring stuff like get the array of bytes, blah blah blah. </li>
 </ul>

-<p>Okay so now that I got you all excited about the <em>WebImage</em> helper (it’s okay if you’re not I will forgive you) let jump into some code. </p>
+Okay so now that I got you all excited about the <em>WebImage</em> helper (it’s okay if you’re not I will forgive you) let jump into some code.

-<p>So one of the more common things to do is to allow a user to upload an image and then save it off somewhere, either to a database or the file system.
-So I am going to stop here and say that for the rest of the article I will assume you have a basic understand of HTML and that I don’t need to show you how to create a file upload input on your page. </p>
+So one of the more common things to do is to allow a user to upload an image and then save it off somewhere, either to a database or the file system.
+So I am going to stop here and say that for the rest of the article I will assume you have a basic understand of HTML and that I don’t need to show you how to create a file upload input on your page.

 <div style="PADDING-BOTTOM: 0px; MARGIN: 0px; PADDING-LEFT: 0px; PADDING-RIGHT: 0px; DISPLAY: inline; FLOAT: none; PADDING-TOP: 0px" id="scid:9ce6104f-a9aa-4a17-a79f-3a39532ebf7c:0225dd65-4257-49b8-83bc-131c29bcff6c" class="wlWriterEditableSmartContent">
 <div style="BORDER-BOTTOM: #000080 1px solid; BORDER-LEFT: #000080 1px solid; FONT-FAMILY: &quot;Courier New&quot;, Courier, Monospace; COLOR: #000; FONT-SIZE: 10pt; BORDER-TOP: #000080 1px solid; BORDER-RIGHT: #000080 1px solid">
 <div style="BACKGROUND: #ddd; MAX-HEIGHT: 300px; OVERFLOW: auto">